2020 Atlantic hurricane season: Tropical Storm Cristobal

+On June 1, the remnants of Eastern Pacific Tropical Storm Amanda entered the Bay of Campeche, quickly redeveloping into Tropical Depression Three.
+On the next day, it strengthened into Tropical Storm Cristobal, which strengthened while moving southeastward.
+The storm made landfall just west of Ciudad del Carmen at 13:35 UTC on June 3 at its peak intensity of 60 mph.
+Cristobal weakened into a tropical depression over land, but restrengthened as it moved back over the Gulf of Mexico.
+Cristobal dropped rainfall throughout the Yucatán Peninsula, reaching 243 mm.
+Three people died in Mexico due to the storm.
+In El Salvador, a mudslide caused seven people to go missing.
+Once back over water, Cristobal reattained winds of 60 mph before encountering unfavorable conditions.
+Late on June 7, the storm moved ashore southeastern Louisiana, and weakened to a tropical depression as it continued northward.
+Cristobal became an extratropical low on June 10 over Iowa, and lasted two more days before dissipating over the Hudson Bay.
+Cristobal killed three people in the United States.
+Overall damage was estimated at US$665 million.

 Tropical Storm Dolly

 Around June 17, an area of disturbed weather developed just north of the Bahamas after part of a tropical wave and an upper-level trough interacted.
 The disturbance moved north and organized into a low-pressure area early on June 22.
 Shortly thereafter, the low became a subtropical depression about 405 mi east-southeast of Cape Cod, Massachusetts.
 Mid-level dry air and sea surface temperatures that were only marginally favorable resulted in very little strengthening on June 22.
 However, after moving east-northeastward and away from an upper low, the cyclone developed more deep convection and intensified into Subtropical Storm Dolly by 06:00 UTC on June 23.
 About six hours later, Dolly transitioned into a tropical cyclone and peaked with sustained winds of 45 mph and a minimum pressure of 1000 mbar.
 However, convection rapidly diminished after Dolly moved north of the Gulf Stream and encountered drier air.
 Early on June 24, Dolly degenerated into a remnant low about 200 mi south of Sable Island.
 The remnant low continued northeastward and dissipated south of Newfoundland early the next day.